claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

     - according to the [article I read](https://appradar.com/blog/ios-app-screenshot-sizes-and-guidelines-for-the-apple-app-store)
         - iPad Pro 2nd gen (12.9 inch)
         - iPad Pro 3rd gen (12.9 inch)
-    - ... but that doesn't make sense because the screen dimensions are identical, and the 2nd gen isn't available in the simulator, and anyway according to the simulator, 3rd gen is 11-inch, so I think they probably meant...
-        - iPad Pro 3rd gen (11 inch) ()
+    - ...
+That doesn't appear to make sense because the screen dimensions are identical, and the 2nd gen isn't available in the simulator, and anyway according to the simulator, 3rd gen is 11-inch, but anyway it turns out you just need to record screenshots from the simulator for iPad Pro 5th gen (12.9 inch)
-        - iPad Pro 5th gen (12.9 inch) ()
+        - you can use these previews for both "2nd gen (12.9 inch)" and "iPad Pro 3rd gen (12.9 inch)" in the app store
 - For any devices you don't own, run the app in the simulator and then record a video on your Mac:
     - Note that so far the only method I've managed to use successfully is the fourth one below - recording on device
     - First method: